Ship From Store Strategy

-What Does Ship From Store Mean?
+What is Ship From Store?

-Benefits of Ship from Store
+What are the Benefits of Ship from Store?

 Retail sales are rapidly moving from stores to online, and customers are expecting faster and faster delivery times.
-Online sales are continuing to grow and will necessitate further fulfillment capabilities as customers shop from their computer or mobile device.
+Online shopping sales are continuing to grow and will necessitate further fulfillment capabilities as customers shop from their computer or mobile device.
 According to an eMarketer report, online sales as a percentage of global retail sales will reach 17.5 percent by 2021.

 An optimal store fulfillment strategy that takes into account store labor, inventory positioning and exceptions is key to responding to the rise of online sales.
 Retailers can optimally balance cost and customer service when implementing ship from store, which provides several key benefits:

 - Shipping is faster and cheaper.
 When inventory starts closer to the customer it will take a shorter period of time to deliver, and with single-zone delivery, transportation costs will be reduced.

 - There are fewer markdowns.
 In order to ship from store, companies will have increased visibility into inventory levels across all of their locations.
 This allows for stores with excess stock to fulfill orders instead of having to mark down prices to get rid of it.
 Even if that increases transportation costs, selling at full price will offset that.

 - Companies will better utilize their assets.
 Inventory turnover will be increased and stores will be able to keep less clearance inventory on-hand.
 This allows better utilization of space in both physical stores and distribution centers.

 - Ship from store allows retailers to remain competitive with e-commerce giants.
 A unified commerce approach helps deliver a more convenient and seamless shopping experience worthy of comparison with Amazon or eBay.